reptar/reptar.github.io/docs/index.md

 url: /docs/
 ---

-Ready to get started with Yarn?
+Ready to get started with Reptar?

-Best place to start is by [installing Yarn](/docs/installation/).
+Best place to start is by [installing Reptar](/docs/installation/).

-After that learn about [what Yarn does to produce your site](/docs/overview/).
+After that learn about [what Reptar does to produce your site](/docs/overview/).

 From there keep diving!